hansmel/hello-go/README.md

 # hello-go
-This repository is for learning the basics of Go programming.
+This repository is for learning the basics of the Go programming language.